 Abstract

 Sponge-associated bacteria are considered a rich source of bioactive compounds particularly to reduce the risk of Vibrio harveyi and Vibrio parahaemolyticus infection.
-The present study aimed to analyze the effectiveness of 19 isolates to control Vibrio infection in vivo.
-All 19 isolates displayed a non-pathogenic characteristic on shrimps (cell density of 106 cells/mL) as analyzed using the pathogenicity test.
+The present study aimed to analyse the effectiveness of 19 isolates to control Vibrio infection in vivo.
+All 19 isolates displayed a non-pathogenic characteristic on shrimps (cell density of 106 cells/mL) as analysed using the pathogenicity test.
 The mortality caused by both Vibrio spp. on 50% of the shrimp population (LC50 value) had a cell density of 105 cells/mL as determined using the proportion interval method.
 On the basis of the challenge test, all isolates improved the survival rate of infected shrimps in diverse effectivities up to 89%, which was nearly 30% higher than the infected control.
 Two isolates coded as D6.9, and P5.20 reduced shrimp mortality after infection with Vibrio spp.
-16S rRNA-based identification showed these isolates were closely similar to different genera of Bacillus, and Staphylococcus.
+16S rRNA-based identification showed these isolates were closely similar to different genera of Bacillus and Staphylococcus.
 The extract derived from the most prospective isolate, D6.9, was dominated by 1-hydroxy-6-(3-isopropenyl-cycloprop-1-enyl)-6-methyl-heptan-2-one, hexadecanoic acid, 4-epicyclomusalenone [(24S)-24-methyl-28-norcycloart-25-en-3-one], and 2,4-dimethyl acetoacetanilide.
-This observation suggested these isolates characterized by in vivo anti-Vibrio activity need to be further developed as biocontrol candidates.
+This observation suggested these isolates characterised by in vivo anti-Vibrio activity need to be further developed as biocontrol candidates.

 Article Details